romainlafarguette/romainlafarguette.github.io/_pages/software.md

 * [Github repo](https://github.com/IMFGAR/GaR)
 * Python package and Excel tool to estimate the Growth-at-Risk model, which is a density forecasting model based on quantile regressions and parametric fit.
-Developped with Changchun Wang (also at the IMF)
+Changchun Wang (also at the IMF) designed the Excel-Python interface

     * Developped at the International Monetary Fund, from the seminal paper of Adrian et al. (2019) *Vulnerable Growth*, American Economic Review.
 I have incorporated a significant number of improvements to made GaR applicable to a wide range of countries.

+    * Used by more than twenty central banks in the world (either the Excel tool developped by Changchun or the pure Python scripts I wrote)

     * Please cite our working paper presenting the toolkit and applications Growth-at-Risk: Concept and Application in IMF Country Surveillance (2019), [IMF Working Paper No. 19/36](https://www.imf.org/en/Publications/WP/Issues/2019/02/21/Growth-at-Risk-Concept-and-Application-in-IMF-Country-Surveillance-46567)